redbadger/awesome-badger/CONTRIBUTING.md

 |---|---
 | `layout` | Must be set to `post`
 | `title` | The title used by Jekyll when generating the overview page
-| `date` | The blog creation datestamp in the format `YYYY-MM-DD HH:MM:SS <Timezone offset in minutes>`.<br>Jekyll uses this datestamp to list your blogs in chronological order.
+| `date` | The blog creation datestamp in the format `YYYY-MM-DD HH:MM:SS <timezone offset in minutes>`.<br>Jekyll uses this datestamp to list your blogs in chronological order.
 This means that the exact value of the time is only important if you have blogged more than once on the same day, but the date part ***must*** be the same as the date in the blog filename
-| `user` | Your Github userid.
-This must match the name used to create your personal folder
+| `user` | Your Github userid (also used to create your personal folder).
 | `author` | Your name
 | `excerpt` | A brief description of the blog that appears on the overview page